-Lena Dunham Defends A 'Girls' Writer From Sexual Assault Allegations & The Internet Is Not Too Happy
+Lena Dunham Receives Backlash For Defending A 'Girls' Writer From Sexual Assault Allegations

 It never really takes much for Lena Dunham to find herself in hot water on social media, but the Girls creator ended up being dragged to no end by Twitter users over the weekend, following her recent comments defending Girls writer Murray Miller against recent sexual assault allegations.

 According to The Hollywood Reporter, Miller has been accused of sexual assault by actor Aurora Perrineau.
 Miller denied the accusations through his attorney who told THR, "Mr. Miller categorically and vehemently denies Ms. Perrineau’s outrageous claims."
 The Los Angeles County Sheriff's Department confirmed to THR that police are investigating the incident.
 (Bustle reached out to Miller's attorney, as well as reps for Perrineau, but did not receive an immediate response.
 Bustle also reached out to the sheriff's department for further comment.)
 The Wrap reportedly obtained a copy of a polygraph statement from Perrineau, where she recounts her side of the alleged incident in 2012.
 These claims include Perrineau allegedly waking up naked in Miller's bed, where he allegedly had intercourse with her without consent.
 (Miller's attorney told The Wrap that his legal team "gathered overwhelming evidence directly contradicting these false and offensive claims.")